Aminkhan-mid/PopChoice-AI/README.md

 # PopChocie-AI
-A app that will help you find moives tailored to your preferencess.
+A app that will help you find movies tailored to your preferences.